Biblioranking fundamental physics: Introduction

-We introduce new metrics and compare them with the existing ones, showing how they address the issues mentioned above.
-We apply them to the \inspire bibliographic database \cite{inspirewebpage,Holtkamp:2010cca,Ivanov:2010zzf,Klem:2011zz,MartinMontull:2011tya},\footnote{For other notable digital libraries and databases of research in various fields see ref.s~\cite{adsnasa,cerncds,arxivorg,googlescholar,microsoftacademic,dblpcomputerscience,acbdiglib,pubmed,mathscinet,citeseer,semanticscholar,repec,ieeexplore,zbmath}.} that covers fundamental physics literature after $\approx1970$.\footnote{The most relevant literature before $\approx 1970$ has been added and is still being added on a request base to {\sc InSpire}.} The metrics, both the usual ones and the new ones that we introduce, can measure the impact of papers, $p,p',\ldots$, of authors, $A,A',\ldots$, and of groups.
+We apply them to the \inspire bibliographic database \citep{inspirewebpage,Holtkamp:2010cca,Ivanov:2010zzf,Klem:2011zz,MartinMontull:2011tya},\footnote{For other notable digital libraries and databases of research in various fields, see \reffs{adsnasa,cerncds,arxivorg,googlescholar,microsoftacademic,dblpcomputerscience,acbdiglib,pubmed,mathscinet,citeseer,semanticscholar,repec,ieeexplore,zbmath}.}{We apply them to the \inspire\footnote{\href{https://inspirehep.net}{https://inspirehep.net}.} bibliographic database \citep{Holtkamp:2010cca,Ivanov:2010zzf,Klem:2011zz,MartinMontull:2011tya},\footnote{Other notable digital libraries and databases of research literature in various fields are, for instance, ADS - The SAO/NASA Astrophysics Data System (\href{http://www.adsabs.harvard.edu}{http://www.adsabs.harvard.edu}), CDS - CERN Document Server (\href{https://cds.cern.ch}{https://cds.cern.ch}), arXiv.org (\href{https://arxiv.org}{https://arxiv.org}), Google Scholar (\href{https://scholar.google.it}{https://scholar.google.it}), Microsoft Academic (\href{https://academic.microsoft.com}{https://academic.microsoft.com}), DBLP - Computer Science Bibliography (\href{https://dblp.uni-trier.de}{https://dblp.uni-trier.de}), ACM Digital Library (\href{https://dl.acm.org}{https://dl.acm.org}), PubMed (\href{https://www.ncbi.nlm.nih.gov/pubmed}{https://www.ncbi.nlm.nih.gov/pubmed}), MathSciNet - Mathematical Reviews (\href{https://mathscinet.ams.org}{https://mathscinet.ams.org}), CiteSeerX (\href{https://citeseerx.ist.psu.edu}{https://citeseerx.ist.psu.edu}), Semantic Scholar (\href{https://www.semanticscholar.org}{https://www.semanticscholar.org}), RePEc - Research Papers in Economics (\href{http://repec.org}{http://repec.org}), IEEE Xplore Digital Library (\href{https://ieeexplore.ieee.org}{https://ieeexplore.ieee.org}), and zbMATH the first resource for mathematics (\href{https://zbmath.org}{https://zbmath.org}).}} that covers fundamental physics literature after $\approx1970$.\footnote{The most relevant literature before $\approx 1970$ has been added and is still being added on a request base to {\sc InSpire}.} The metrics, both the usual ones and the new ones that we introduce, can measure the impact of papers, $p,p',\ldots$, of authors, $A,A',\ldots$, and of groups.
 They are defined as follows:

 \begin{enumerate} \item {\bf Number of papers}\\ The most naive metric consists in counting the number of papers $N^{\rm pap}_A= \sum_{p\in A}1$ written by a given author $A$.
 This metric rewards the most prolific authors.